Overview

 Verification reports, also known as assurance reports, must be submitted within three months after the second reporting period, and every second reporting period after that.

-Acting on breaches of the Rules
+Acting on alleged breaches

 Related links